darwin-morocho/flutter-meedu/README.md

 ### StateController
-If you have a more complex State consider using the `StateController` instance of `SimpleController` and the `StateBuilder` widget.
+If you have a more complex State consider using the `StateController` instance of `SimpleController`.

 When you call to `update(newState)` the new state must be different of the current State so `StateBuilder` widget will be rendered again with the new state.